Targeting specialty magazines is one of my most successful marketing strategies. It has led to more sales and more income.

 Knowing what not to pitch will also save you time.
 Look through a few

 recent copies of a specialty magazine before you pitch it.
 If it has run

 a few stories about a particular topic, it will be flooded with pitches

 for similar ideas.
 If you're a savvy writer, you'll move on and find

 In addition to using bookstores and libraries, the Internet is also a valuable tool for getting story ideas.
 Many times I’ve bookmarked websites for possible future article ideas while I've been researching another story.
 When I go back to look at the information I’ll try to look at it in a different or unique way to make it enticing to the editors.

-If you try some of these ideas, you’ll soon find that you’ll increase your potential market.
+If you try some of these ideas, you’ll soon find that your potential market will increase dramatically.
 You will reap the rewards that come with writing for many different specialty genre magazines.